EranOfek/AstroPack/matlab/mex/writematrix/mex_writematrix.md

     delimiter - delimiter, for example can be ',' or ';' or sprintf('\t')
     writemode - write mode 'w+' for rewriting file 'a+' for appending

+### mex_WriteMatrix2

+    mex_WriteMatrix(filename,matrix,format,delimiter, writemode);

+Parameters:

+    filename  - full path for CSV file to export matrix    - matrix of type 'double' values to be exported format    - format of export (sprintf) , e.g. '%10.6f' delimiter - delimiter, for example can be ',' or ';' or sprintf('\t') writemode - write mode 'w+' for rewriting file 'a+' for appending

 ## Compiling